T4m/FOSMessageBundle/CONTRIBUTE.md

 This is the contribute.md of FOSMessageBundle.
 Great to have you here.
 Here are a few ways you can help make this project better!

-# Contribute.md

 ## Team members

 The initiative of FOSMessageBundle was started by Thibault Duplessis ([thibault.duplessis@gmail.com](mailto:thibault.duplessis@gmail.com)).
-The current version separated in two parts (the library and the bundle) was written by Titouan Galopin ([galopintitouan@gmail.com](mailto:galopintitouan@gmail.com)).
+The current version was written by Titouan Galopin ([galopintitouan@gmail.com](mailto:galopintitouan@gmail.com)).

 ## Learn & listen